When it comes to winter squash, delicata is one of the best varieties to work with.

-Read on to learn about five of the best substitutes for delicata squash.
+Read on to unlock the five best swaps for delicata squash.

 What’s Delicata Squash?